kyma-project/busola/docs/extensibility/resources.md

 ### Item parameters

 - **path** - _[required]_ path to the property that you want to display in the form.
 - **name** - optional name to use for the field instead of the default capitalised last part of the path.
+This can be a key to use from the **translation** section.
 - **widget** - optional widget used to render the field referred to by the **path** property.
 If you don't provide the widget, a default handler is used depending on the data type provided in the schema.
 For more information about the available widgets, see [Form widgets](form-widgets.md).
 - **children** - child widgets used for grouping.
 Child paths are relative to its parent.
 - **simple** - parameter used to display the simple form.
 It is `false` by default.